 Feature Engineering

-Feature engineering aims to extract additional information from the raw data such that this extra information can be passed to machine learning algorithms to maximize their predictive capability.
+Feature engineering aims to extract additional information from the raw data so that this extra information can be passed to machine learning algorithms to maximize their predictive capability.

 This project uses a rolling window framework to enable the feature engineering from pre-processed data.